Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

 I would like to have a list of toppings presented similarly once an item is chosen.
 Checkboxes next to the options or the topping buttons are highlighted if selected.

-Chipotle takes the possible customizations further with quantity of ingredient customization with option to put it on the side [2].
+Chipotle takes the possible customizations further with the quantity of ingredient customization with the option to put it on the side [2].

 <img src="https://github.com/Hanover-CS/HC24-Luuk-Crawford-Senior-Project/assets/32851596/aa747fa0-f0eb-485d-9742-ce18ebf854f0" alt="side option displayed"  height="450">